ByronPop/BillBot/README.md

 ```
 <a name="chatgpt-integration"></a>
 ### ChatGPT Integration
-Once I have the full bill text, I pass it to ChatGPT's API.
+Once I have parsed the full bill text, I pass it to ChatGPT's API.
 I spent a lot of time tryng to hone the promp to get ChatGPT to respond with a concise analysis.
-I discovered that ChatGPT cannot limit the number of characters it returns (e.g., <280 characters) however through clever prompting you can get it to work pretty well (read more here)
+I discovered that ChatGPT cannot limit the number of characters it returns (e.g., <280 characters due to the nature of how LLMs work.
+However through clever prompting you can get the model to return a concise analysis most of the time (read more [here]([url](https://www.reddit.com/r/ChatGPT/comments/104bnak/chatgpt_lies_about_character_limit_for_responses/))

 ```python
 def get_chatgpt_response(bill_text):